kaseybon/journals/before-commiting.md

-# Before Commiting
+# Before Committing

-*A handy checklist of things to check when commiting:*
+*A handy checklist of things to check when committing:*

 1. Notes
 	- Spell check